 Tigella’s

-Gluten free proposals as well.
+Gluten free offerings as well.

 Pizza club no limits

 Are you pizza lovers?
 What if we told you that you can eat pizza to the point of exhaustion with an all you can eat formula in Milan?
-We are at Pizza club no limitis, an alternative way to eat this food loved all over the world.
+We are at Pizza club no limits, an alternative way to eat this food loved all over the world.
 At this club you can choose to have the Giro pizza.
 But what is it all about?
 On the table you will find a placeholder.
 If it is on the green side it means you are open to eat non-stop, on the yellow side you will let the staff know you want a break, on the red side it means you have reached the end, you can’t take it anymore and it is time for a bitter or to go home.
 The waiters serve the pizza slice by slice, so you have a chance to taste different flavors fresh out of the oven: classic pizzas, regional or with bolder ingredients.
 In short, the choice on the menu is endless (nearly 200 pizzas to choose from).
-Will your stomach be too?
+Will your stomach be, too?

 Toast to coast